suggestio/suggestio/doc/tech/bluetooth-beacons.md

 - Advertise ads in beacons (including paid advertisements and monetization of other advertisements)
 - View beacon ads-contents in showcase in same way as other ads.

+## End-user need Suggest.io mobile app installed
+End-users need installed application on Android/iOS, because bluetooth advertising packets radio-scann supported only from operating system API
+Possibly in future from WebBluetooth low-level advertisement scanning will be available.

+To help users to install Suggest.io mobile application, flash and use [NFC-tags](nfc.md) with Suggest.io data-records inside.

+## Background scanning.
+If app is installed, background bluetooth advertisements scan may be done silently (for example, once in 15 minutes).

 ## Add EddyStone beacon
 There are two ways to register a beacon.